Beethoven concert of 22 December 1808: Musical forces

 Forced to squeeze in his benefit concert at a very busy time, Beethoven was handicapped in summoning adequate musical forces.
 In principle, he had access to the professional orchestra of the Theater an der Wien, but many of its members had a conflicting engagement: the Tonkünstler-Societät, a benevolent society for the widows and orphans of musicians, was putting on one of its four annual oratorio performances at the Burgtheater.
+The Society generally required its members to participate in its benefit concerts or pay a fine.
+Indeed, Beethoven's concert provoked the ire of Antonio Salieri, his former teacher, who was in charge of the Tonkünstler-Societät and thus responsible for ensuring attendance.
+Salieri threatened to ban any musicians of the Society who had played in Beethoven's concert instead of his own.
+(Following the concerts the relationship between the two composers improved.)

-The Society generally required its members to participate in its benefit concerts or pay a fine; this reduced the number of skilled professionals available, and amateurs were required to fill the gaps.
-The orchestra thus available to Beethoven was a moderately sized ensemble that is likely to have had in the order of six to eight first violins for the evening.
+The scheduling conflict with the Tonkünstler-Societät reduced the number of skilled professionals available to Beethoven, and amateurs were employed to fill the gaps.
+In the end, the ad hoc orchestra Beethoven was able to summon was a moderately sized ensemble that is likely to have had in the order of six to eight first violins for the evening.
 Amateur and semi-professional concerts of the period saw larger orchestras.

 Beethoven was the pianist for the concerto, the improvised fantasia and the Choral Fantasy.
 Never again would Beethoven appear as a soloist in a piano concerto: his declining hearing would render it impossible.
 Contemporary accounts describe Beethoven as the conductor of the orchestra; however, it is possible that because of frustrations arising at a November 15 concert, Beethoven only had limited direction over the orchestra, and the orchestra had refused to rehearse under his baton.